Cuda-Chen/opencv-config-with-vscode/README.md

 # opencv-config-with-vscode
-OpenCV C++ example configuration with VS Code.
+OpenCV C++ example configuration with VS Code with Windows.